c4s4/sweetohm/content/resume/resume.en.md

 Development of an Android Kotlin application to guide echocardiography with a machine learning algorithm.

+Development of a Django application for the server part of the Androïd application.
+Development of a Go webservice to synchronize server with Androïd app.

 Rationalization of DESKi platform (put behind a reverse proxy to get rid of an iFrame) with Docker Compose, moved C++ code into the Python webservice.
 Deployment automatization, with automated database backups and rollback implementation.
 Setup of a staging platform.

 Alerting on security issues, implementation of a security chart and good practices.